Pet Sounds: Before the 1990s

-Ascendance to universal acclaim
+Later acclaim

 Pet Sounds has since been widely ranked among the greatest albums of all time and extensively analyzed for its musical and production innovations.
 By the 1990s, three British critics' polls placed it at or near the top of their rankings.
 Publications such as NME, The Times, and Uncut have each ranked it as the greatest album of all time.
 In 1994, Colin Larkin's All Time Top 1000 Albums, which surveyed the public and a wide range of critics, musicians and industry figures, listed Pet Sounds at number 3; a revised 2000 edition of the book repositioned it at number 18.

 In 1998, Pet Sounds was inducted into the Grammy Hall of Fame by the National Academy of Recording Arts and Sciences.
 Historian Michael Roberts suggested that the album's canonical status solidified following the 1997 release of its expanded reissue, The Pet Sounds Sessions.
 Crawdaddy founder Paul Williams, writing in 1998, declared Pet Sounds a 20th-century classic comparable to James Joyce's Ulysses, Stanley Kubrick's 2001: A Space Odyssey, and Pablo Picasso's Guernica.
-In Music USA: The Rough Guide (1999), Richie Unterberger and Samb Hicks deemed the album a "quantum leap" from the Beach Boys' earlier work and highlighted its arrangements as among "the most gorgeous" in rock history.
+In Music USA: The Rough Guide (1999), Richie Unterberger and Samb Hicks deemed the album a "quantum leap" from the Beach Boys' earlier work and regarded its arrangements as among "the most gorgeous" in rock history.

 In 2004, the Library of Congress preserved Pet Sounds in the National Recording Registry for its being "culturally, historically, or aesthetically significant."
 By 2006, over 100 domestic and international publications had recognized the album as one of the greatest ever recorded.
+Larry Starr, in American Popular Music: From Minstrelsy to MP3 (2006), writes that Pet Sounds had epitomized "state-of-the-art pop music in every sense" through its "diverse and unusual instrumentation", "virtuosic vocal arrangements", "advanced harmonies", and "occasional formal experiments".
 Chris Smith's 2009 book 101 Albums That Changed Popular Music characterized it as "one of the most innovative recordings in rock" and a work that transformed Wilson from "talented bandleader to studio genius."
+Philip Lambert, a university music professor who had authored book-length analyses on Wilson and Charles Ives, described the album as "an extraordinary achievement – for any musician, but especially for the 23-year-old Wilson".

 Luis Sanchez, in his 2014-published 33⅓ book about Smile, described Pet Sounds as "the score to a film about what rock music doesn't have to be", praising its "inward-looking sentimentalism" and Wilson's "sui generis" vision.
 Music critic Tim Sommer considered it the greatest album of all time, "probably by about 20 or 30 lengths", and distinguished it as the only one among frequently cited masterpieces like Jethro Tull's Thick as a Brick (1972), Pink Floyd's The Dark Side of the Moon (1973), and Radiohead's OK Computer to have been written from a teenage or adolescent perspective.